15 Beautiful Hidden Places in Sydney

 The Coal Loader Platform

-Keen to visit this hidden gem?
-Check out our guide to Balls Head Reserve which also includes a side trip to the Coal Loader.
+Read our guide on Balls Head Reserve which also includes a section about the Coal Loader.

 Sawmillers Reserve in McMahons Point